-Often mistaken for a liquor, it is truly a spirit because it isn’t sweetened.
-It belongs with the vodkas, gins and whiskeys when categorizing absinthe.
+Often mistaken for a liqueur, it is truly a spirit because it isn’t sweetened.
+It belongs to the vodkas, gins, and whiskeys when categorizing absinthe.

-The spirit is made by infusing wormwood, fennel, anise and other herbs into alcohol through distillation.
-The creation of absinthe is credited to Pierre Ordinaire, a French doctor.
+The spirit is made by infusing wormwood, fennel, anise, and other herbs into alcohol through distillation.
+Pierre Ordinaire, a French doctor, is credited with the creation of absinthe.
 He developed and prescribed the elixir in the early 19th century as a cure for many illnesses.

 It has a strong licorice flavor to it and has a high alcohol content.
-It is often served with ice, a sugar cube placed on a slotted spoon over the glass and water poured over the sugar.
+The spirit is often served with ice, a sugar cube placed on a slotted spoon over the glass, and water poured over the sugar.

-Also known as The Green Fairy, The Green Goddess or The Green Lady, the drink was popular with artists and writers.
-It was rumored to have hallucinogenic effects.
-Just as it was gaining in popularity, as the century was coming to a close, its reputation took some severe blows.
+Also known as the Green Fairy, the Green Goddess, or the Green Lady, the drink was popular with artists and writers.
+It was also once rumored to have hallucinogenic effects.
+Just as it was gaining popularity, its reputation took some severe blows as the century was coming to a close.

-The Green Lady was blamed for causing madness, seizures and low morality, among other ills of society.
+Many blamed the Green Lady for causing madness, seizures, and low morality, among other ills of society.
 One of the final blows was a scandal in 1905 involving a French laborer who had spent the day drinking.
 His drink of choice was absinthe.
-He later murdered his children and pregnant wife.
+Later that day, he murdered his children and pregnant wife.

-The drink was banned in France and other countries soon followed.
-In the United States and around the world the ban has since been lifted.
+France banned the drink, and other countries soon followed.
+In the United States and around the world, the ban has since been lifted.

 Studies have proven there is nothing hallucinogenic about the drink.
 Absinthe does have a higher alcohol content than other spirits, so keeping that in mind is important to drink responsibly.

-Have some absinthe (Remember always to drink responsibly and never to drink and drive) and use #NationalAbsintheDay to post on social media.
+- Have some absinthe (Remember to drink responsibly and never drink and drive) and use #NationalAbsintheDay to post on social media.

 Why March 5th?
-It’s a nod to Pernod, and the day the approval for their final label for Pernod Fils Absinthe became official in 2013.
+It’s a nod to Pernod, and the day the approval of their final label for Pernod Fils Absinthe became official in 2013.